Defense Technology Training

 Any non-Wyoming based student needing lodging can contact the Wyoming Law Enforcement Academy at 307-358-3617 or email at wlea@wyo.gov.

-Pricing for staying at the academy is $65/ Night (Double Occupancy) or $95/Night (Single Occupancy) (includes three meals)
+Pricing for staying at the academy is $50/ Night (Double Occupancy) or $80/Night (Single Occupancy)

 Minimum number of students 12, Maximum is 30

-Registration and payment is processed thru Defense Technology
+Registration and payment is processed through Defense Technology

 POST hours are dependent on how many classes the student takes.